 For more information visit: http://njbikeped.org/

-Many do not agree with this law, one way or the other.
+Many do not agree with this law or the original, one way or the other.
 We are law enforcement officers, not legislatures.
 If you do not like the current e-bike laws, contact your local legislature.
 The safety of our residents and community is top priority.
 The Medford Lakes Police Department will continue to educate and enforce e-bike laws with professionalism and discretion.

 Please drive and bike safely.